 Trained in the United States and Europe, Kim Diehnelt established her musical crafts in Finland and Switzerland, leading Baltic, Russian, and European ensembles.
-She is currently the Conductor of the Me2/Burlington Orchestra in Burlington VT.
+She currently resides in Burlington VT.

 Diehnelt has been composing works for solo instruments, chamber, orchestral and choral ensembles since 2011 when, after decades on the conductor’s podium, she “suddenly had something to say.”

 Caprio for oboe and string orchestra launched her into the composer arena, as the vibrant work found immediate performances with the Waukegan Symphony Orchestra (2011), the Women’s Community Orchestra in Oakland CA (2016) and the Northwest Symphony Orchestra (2017).
 The popular oboe quartet version of Caprio has been performed by Chicago’s Metropolis Oboe Quartet and New York-based Face the Music.

 Her style is best described as a “Nordic Palestrina” as her works possess a lyrical, vocal quality with an attention to beauty and the sense of an unfolding story.

 “For me, music is a poetic reading of time, where I work within time to create the opportunity for expressiveness, beauty, and poetic engagement, both within and between individuals.”